jptrelo/elemprende/wp-content/plugins/elementor/readme.txt

 * Deprecated: `Plugin::get_version()` method removed

 = 1.1.6 - 2017-01-18 =
-* Fix: Improving enqueue assets if elementor exists on the page
+* Fix: Improving enqueue assets if Elementor exists on the page
 * Fix: Inner Tabs in the section panel is broken

 = 1.1.5 - 2017-01-17 =